🛡️ DARK SOULS BUILD CALCULATOR

 50% to 100% equip load.
 Reduced iframes.
 Slow animation.
 Only viable with high Poise builds.

 Above 100% Equip Load you become Overburdened — you cannot roll at all, only slow-walk and backstep.
 This is almost always a mistake.
 The calculator's roll indicator turns red and displays OVERBURDENED if your total weight exceeds your maximum Equip Load.
-Fix this by raising Vitality, equipping Havel's Ring, equipping the Ring of Favor and Protection, or switching to lighter armor.
+Fix this by raising Vitality (VTL), equipping Havel's Ring, equipping the Ring of Favor and Protection, or switching to lighter armour.

 Equip Load tip: The PvP meta for Dark Souls Remastered at Soul Level 120 almost universally targets the mid-roll threshold — under 50% equip load — because the additional iframes from fast roll provide diminishing practical returns against experienced opponents who can react to your roll timing regardless of speed.